 You may even have done it intentionally – Using pumice stone / or any stone to your jeans to fade the colour to a distressed look is a done thing.
 This is done commercially with machines

 Using clothes brush without any care can cause fading of colour, in that particular area.

 Solution : There is no solution to fading with natural usage.
 You buy clothes to wear and in time they fade.
 Take this as natural fading and deal with it.
 Treat it as if it is a naturally faded vintage clothing.

 But you can take some precautions.(Other than the solutions given above)

 Do not expose your clothes to unnatural stains (chemicals, pickles, turmeric etc ) that will need stain removing procedures which will fade colour.

 Contact with alkaline/acidic things like sweat, fruit juice, soap, shampoo and toothpaste, etc can cause fading if not washed immediately.

 Sometimes a little fading is desired.
-The brightly patterned fabric usually fades to a soft muted colour with time but you may like it that way.
-But when the fading is dis-proportionate to what you have in mind as to the colour of , the clothing, you have a real problem.
+The brightly patterned fabric usually fades to a soft muted color with time but you may like it that way.
+But when the fading is disproportionate to what you have in mind as to the color of, the clothing, you have a real problem.
 I hope, the solutions above are helpful.

 If all these fail, as a last resort you can re-dye the fabric.
 But dyeing at home will work satisfactorily only with 100% cotton fabrics.
 Synthetic fabrics and blended fabrics do not take dye very well with home dyeing